Looking for engaging Day of the Dead Spanish activities?

-Also, in her honor (as she was a very giving person), I’ll be sharing my Day of the Dead Vocabulary and Secret Message Worksheet for you and your students at the end of this post.
+Also, be sure to get the Day of the Dead Vocabulary and Secret Message Worksheet at the end of this post.

-If you’re creating your own PowerPoint or just explaining Day of the Dead to your class, be sure to include many of the important points such as:
+Create your own PowerPoint or just explain Day of the Dead to your class, be sure to include many of the important points such as:

 - The Dates: Nov.
 1st, 2nd.
 Día de los Angelitos or Día de los Santos Inocentes, on November 1st, celebrates the little kids and babies who have passed.
 November 2nd or Día de los Muertos, celebrates the memories of the adults who have passed.
 Also, during this week, the monarch butterflies return to Michoacán, Mexico.
 Many people believe that these butterflies symbolize the returning of the spirits of the deceased.